timvieira/blog/content/binary-heaps.md

 </div>

-Essentially, the trick boils down to *parenthesis placement* in the expression which computes $z$.
+**The trick**: Essentially, the trick boils down to *parenthesis placement* in the expression which computes $z$.
 A freedom we assumed via the associative property.

 I'll demonstrate by example with $n=8$.